andre384/CountryData_Clustering/README.md

 The data set contains indicators of social and economic development such as gdpp, life expectancy, income, and fertility rate.
 Human Development Index (HDI) is a measure of socioeconomic development that is calculated from other factors.
 The three components of HDI are life expectancy, education index, and GNI index.
 This composite indicator is used to categorize countries as either developed with HDI greater than 0.8 or developing with HDI less than 0.8.
-This notebook will show different clustering methods and also demonstrate if clustering will improve the results of classification methods.
+The notebook will show different clustering methods and also demonstrate if clustering will improve the results of classification methods.